equinor/radix-web-console/src/utils/config/README.md

     <body data-radix-cluster-name="playground-master-45" data-radix-environment="dev">

-Note that on some systems these names are case sensitive.
+Note that on some systems these names are case-sensitive.

 ### URL Search Parameters